top of page

 Youth View Research Team

 The Youth View Research Team is based out of Texas Tech University's Department of Psychological Sciences.
 We are dedicated to better understanding and improving the health and well-being of children living with blindness or low vision.
-With support from the National Eye Institute, the team will soon be launching the WHALABY study, recruiting blind and low vision youth from across the US.
+With support from the National Eye Institute, the team has launched the WHALABY study, recruiting blind and low vision youth from across the US.

 About Us